Positive parenting pays off

 Reacting out of frustration or anger to your child's behavior will not help situations like these.
 In fact, it can lead to yelling, spanking or other unintended outcomes.
 Children learn best through positive guidance and positive discipline methods.

-"Research tells us that hitting a child, as a form of punishment, hurts them physically and emotionally in ways that can have negative long-term consequences," explains Lacie Ketelhut, program coordinator of the Center for Effective Discipline at Gundersen Health System.
+"Research tells us that hitting a child, as a form of punishment, hurts them physically and emotionally in ways that can have negative long-term consequences," explains Lacie Ketelhut, Trauma Informed Care Community Coordinator.

 It's one of the reasons Gundersen has implemented policies and designated each of its locations as a No Hit Zone: An environment that supports a culture of safety and health where no child or adult shall hit another child or adult.
 Staff also received training on how to de-escalate and educate others when problem behaviors are observed.